foxtran/SLB4MPI/README.md

 # MPI-lb

-OpenMP-like load balancers for MPI
+A collection of simple load balancers for MPI made in OpenMP manner.

 ## Compilation process